 Convincing a lender to lend to you and give you a mortgage is often made much harder when you work for yourself, but that doesn’t mean that you should stop doing it.
 Instead, you should look at these tips for getting a mortgage as a self-employed person.

-Plan in advance
+1. Plan your mortgage application in advance

 If you want to dazzle the bank with your impeccable savings and great money management skills, then you need to plan in advance for your meeting.
 Lenders are looking for reassurance that you will have no problem in making the payments on your house.
 If you can prove two completed trading years with tax documents, you’re going to have an easier time of it.